-UPDATED: The Golden Ratio is a beautifully simple piece of mathematical theory that can help make your designs feel well proportioned and pleasing on the eye.
+The Golden Ratio is a simple theory that can help make your designs pleasing on the eye.
 We explain how to use it.

 There's a common mathematical ratio found in nature that can be used to create pleasing, natural looking compositions in your design work.
 We call it the Golden Ratio, although it's also known as the Golden Mean, The Golden Section, or the Greek letter Phi.